jsdelivr/jsdelivr/README.md

 We have multiple layers of failover to protect our users from any downtime.

 We use 2 DNS providers at the same time.
-NS1 and Route53.
 For jsDelivr to go down both of these companies would have to go down at the same time.

 Both of our DNS providers monitor our load-balanced endpoint and if they detect problems they will automatically switch all traffic to a single CDN provider.